Deep Dive on AWS RDS

 - Default retention period of automated backups is 7 days.
 If you created from CLI or API is 1 day, and up to 35 days maximum.

 - Transaction logs are stored every 5 minutes in Amazon S3 to support point-in-time recovery (PITR).
 Then ship those logs to S3.
 Back to the point where you want to!
 This is as part of automatic backup window.
+This is the actual operational data.
+This means 5 min RPO!!!

 - Amazon RDS backups leverage Amazon EBS Snapshots stored in S3 managed by RDS